pwwang/argx/README.md

 ### Subcommand shortcut

 `argparse` requires to create subparsers first and then add the subcommands to the subparsers.
-`argparse-charged` allows to add subcommands directly to the main parser.
+`argx` allows to add subcommands directly to the main parser.

 ```python
 # standard argparse